demigecko/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 2. Include an exploratory visualization of the dataset.

-Here is an exploratory visualization of the data set.
+Here is an exploratory visualization of the dataset.
 It is a bar chart showing how the data distributed.
 One way to improve accuracy and avoid having overfitting is to use data augmentation to increase the dataset first.
 The max count is 2010 and the minimum count is 180.

 ![alt text][image2]

 I also prepared a dictionary to see all the signs v.s. images in grayscale.
+This graph will come handy when we get to the end of the problem sets.

 ![alt text][image3]